cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 A node is expected to need to keep the following data in memory:

 * *Votes for the latest voting round:* For a committee size of 1000 and individual vote size of 700 bytes, that amounts to 700 kB.
 * *Cached certificates for voting rounds up to settlement depth, for fast delivery to downstream nodes:* With a boost of 10/certificate, settlement depth would be in the order of 216 blocks, or 4320 seconds, which represent about 10 rounds of 400 slots.
-Each certificate weighing 50 kB, that's another 500 kB of data a node would need to cache in memory.
+Each certificate weighing 50 kB, that is another 500 kB of data a node would need to cache in memory.

 Thus, Peras should not have any significant impact on the memory requirements of a node.